When doing the UK practical driving test there are often misconceptions of what you MUST do or MUST NOT do, below are some examples of these.

 - 3. Manoeuvres need to be done perfectly

 It is often understood that on test maneuvers need to be done perfectly and you are not allowed to re-adjust.
 This is incorrect; the examiner is looking for you to perform the manoeuvre to reasonable degree of accuracy with effective observations and good control of the car.
 In fact the driving test marking sheet does not even have a box for accuracy on maneuvers, only control and observations.
-Also anyone can make a mistake and misjudge there steering when reversing, so what do you do if you misjudge it?
+Also anyone can make a mistake and misjudge their steering while reversing, so what do you do if you misjudge it?
 Well if you started the whole manoeuvre again you are going to cause a further delay to other traffic, so just do any adjustment that you need to correct the manoeuvre in the most efficient and effective way.
 It is worth mentioning that there may be times when your only option is to start the whole manoeuvre again, if this is the case then you will need to start the whole maneuver again.

 - 4. Hitting the kerb